PaddlePaddle/docs/docs/design/others/graph_survey.md

 Variable here is actually a Symbol.
 Every basic Symbol will correspond to one Node, and every Node has its own AnyAttr.
 There is a op field in AnyAttr class, when a Symbol represents Variable(often input data), the op field is null.

-Symbol contains a data member, std::vector<NodeEntry> outputs, and NodeEntry cantains a poniter to Node.
+Symbol contains a data member, std::vector<NodeEntry> outputs, and NodeEntry cantains a pointer to Node.
 We can follow the Node pointer to get all the Graph.

 And Symbol can be saved to a JSON file.